-Given these points, it is safe to say that the best time to purchase a life insurance policy is NOW.
+Given these points, it is safe to say that the best time to buy a life insurance plan is NOW.
 Delaying a purchase provides no added benefits.
 Irrespective of the position one is in currently, investing in a good policy can offer security and stability, in addition to savings.

-With it close to impossible to predict life, it would be a smart option to consider the option of a life insurance policy immediately.
+With it close to impossible to predict life, it would be a smart option to consider the option of a life insurance plan immediately.

 Understanding the life cycle of life insurance is not complicated, for it is visible around us.
 One can essentially break this cycle into four different stages, corresponding to different stages in an individual’s life.